Quick Guide: Frames for Flower Prints

 We sized our flower prints strategically, so they can often pop right into standard size frames!

 Our 8x10" prints are printed on 11x14" paper.
 This means there is a nice white border around the edge of the print, allowing it to pop right into a standard 11x14" frame without a mat.
 This frame, this frame, and this frame are affordable options.
 Some of our most popular prints available in the 8x10" size are "Free Spirit" and "Over the Fields".

 Note: Most 11x14" frames come with an 8x10" mat.
 BUT, the opening is usually cut slightly smaller than 8x10", so would cover up some of the print image.
 Just go without it!

 Our 16x20" prints pop right into a standard 16x20" frame with the same nice white border around the image.
 We like this frame and this frame.
 A few of our personal favorite prints available in 16x20" are "Grow Good Thoughts" and "Pineapple"!

 Square prints are just slightly more tricky, but we've done most of the legwork for you!
 Like our other prints, our 8x8" prints have a white border, making the entire paper size 10x10".
 This is a nice frame for an 8x8" print, like "Under the Stars", using the mat that comes with the frame.
-This is a great option too [choose the 5x5 size as it's a 10x10" frame], just discard the mat and pop your print right in!
+This is a great option too for a frame without a mat!

 Our 12x12" and 16x16" prints are printed with a border giving them a 14x14" or 20x20" total paper size, respectively.
 Either find a frame that matches the total paper size or find a larger frame that is matted to fit the print size.
 We like this option for a 16x16" print like "What Would Frida Do?".